 - Keep cash on hand, in case the ATM machines are inaccessible.

 - Keep your cell phone charged, and use it sparingly during the power outage.

 - Fill the bathtub with water and only use this water for cleaning purposes.

 - Food, if possible, should be frozen in the freezer.
 Turn the fridge temperature down in the event of a likely power outage.

 - Discomfort arises for Floridians without AC.
 Turn on a battery powered fan, and use it only when individuals are in the room.

 Hurricanes are no stranger to Florida.
 The flood damage and structural damage caused by hurricanes can be an enormous financial and even emotional burden to homeowners.
 Seek professional storm damage restorers when a storm hits your home.
-ServiceMaster 24 Hour is a licensed storm damage restoration company that focuses on returning your home to its pre-damaged condition.
+Contact a storm damage restoration company that focuses on returning your home to its pre-damaged condition.

-The certified technicians at ServiceMaster 24 Hour work diligently to clean up floodwater, install tarps along the roof to prevent further weather damage, and offer temporary roof repairs that limit the interior from additional water damage.
+The certified technicians at the restoration company will work diligently to clean up floodwater, install tarps along the roof to prevent further weather damage, and offer temporary roof repairs that limit the interior from additional water damage.
 The team also clears branches and uprooted trees from the property and removes broken glass and debris that resulted from the storm.

 When a storm lands an assault on your property, the home becomes increasingly vulnerable to further damage from unfavorable weather conditions and even vandalism.
 In the immediate aftermath of a storm, contact Tampa’s most reliable storm damage restoration professionals,